Bard Sage Abilities

 Artistic Fields & Studies

-The planning, designing and constructing of buildings and other structures, for the purpose of creating durability, benefits and beauty.
+Architecture includes the planning, designing and constructing of buildings and other structures, for the purpose of housing, defense, beauty and other benefits.
 The field covers every aspect, including homes, fortifications, temples, decoration, materials and town planning.

 - Architectural Aesthetics: the determination of cultural considerations involving the building’s significance, social purpose, beauty and empirical effect upon the viewer.